-Lexus LC Convertible Review
+Lexus LC Convertible Review & Prices

 Starting the LC’s V8 for the first time will soon take your mind off ‘trivial’ matters such as practicality, though, as it bellows out a bassy rumble that sounds like it belongs on the set of Days of Thunder.

 The fabric roof of the Convertible can be opened in just 15 seconds at up to 31mph.
 A clear wind deflector behind the rear seats takes the sting out of roof-down buffeting, helping you to remain glamorous even at speed.
 You’ll be comfortable around town, too, because the LC’s suspension does a great job of soaking up bumps.